-The State is responsible for expeditiously drafting, circulating for public review and comment, issuing, modifying, reissuing and terminating RCRA permits for those hazardous waste treatment, storage, and disposal facilities subject to the authorized provisions of the State's program.
-The State will do so in a manner consistent with RCRA, as amended by HSWA, this MOA, all applicable Federal requirements, the State's Program Description, the Grant Work Plan, and other State requirements.
-The State commits to meet the 2005 GPRA RCRA permitting goal, which requires that at least 90% of existing hazardous waste management facilities have approved controls in place to prevent dangerous releases to air, soil and groundwater.
+The State is responsible for expeditiously drafting, circulating for public review and comment, issuing, modifying, reissuing and terminating RCRA permits for those hazardous waste treatment, storage and disposal facilities subject to the authorized provisions of the State's program.
+The State will do so in a manner consistent with RCRA, as amended by HSWA, this MOA, all applicable Federal requirements, the State's Program Description, and the grant work plan, and other State requirements.
+The State commits to meet the 2005 GPRA RCRA permitting goal, which requires that at least 90% of existing hazardous waste facilities have approved controls in place to prevent dangerous releases to air, soil and ground water.

-The State's permitting process will conform to 9 VAC 20-60-124 and 9 VAC 20-60-270, which are analogous to 40 CFR parts 124 and 270.
+The State's permitting process will conform to the Delaware Regulations Governing Hazardous Waste (DRGHW), parts 122 and 124, which are analogous to 40 CFR parts 270 and 124.

-The State agrees to issue, modify or reissue all permits contained in the authorized portions of the State's program in accordance with 9 VAC 20-60-270, which is analogous to 40 CFR part 270, and to include as permit conditions all applicable provisions of 9 VAC 20-60-264, which is analogous to 40 CFR part 264.
-This MOA also applies to permits issued after final authorization, but for which the processing may have begun before final authorization.
+The State agrees to issue, modify and reissue all permits contained in the authorized portions of the State's program in accordance with 7 Del.
+Code Chapter 63 and Delaware Regulations Governing Hazardous Waste (DRGHW) and to include as permit conditions all applicable provisions of DRGHW part 122.
+This MOA also applies to permits issued after final authorization but for which the processing may have begun before final authorization.

 In permits issued pursuant to the State's authorized program, the Department will ensure that compliance tasks are described in clear, unambiguous and plain language to the extent practicable.
-The compliance tasks should be clear, measurable and definable thereby lending themselves to greater enforceability.
+The compliance tasks should be clear, measurable and definable, thereby lending themselves to greater enforceability.
 For example: "Conduct periodic inspections" should be replaced with "Inspect on a daily/weekly/biweekly/monthly basis.
-A log book documenting inspections will be maintained at the facility for a period of 3 years."
+A written log book documenting inspections shall be maintained at the facility for a minimum period of 3 years and be made available upon request by DNREC staff during an annual compliance assessment."

-The State agrees that any compliance schedule contained in permits it issues will require compliance with applicable standards as soon as possible.
+The State agrees that any compliance schedules contained in permits it issues will require compliance with applicable standards as soon as possible.

-The State agrees to consider all comments that EPA makes on permit applications and draft permits before issuing the permit or making the modification.
+The State agrees to consider all comments EPA makes on permit applications and draft permits before issuing the permit or making the modification.
 The State will satisfy or refute in writing any EPA written comments on a particular permit application, proposed permit modification, or draft permit before issuing the permit or making the modification.
-In addition, the State agrees not to issue a permit or approve a modification in dispute until the Regional Administrator and the Director have exercised the dispute process in Section V. C. below.
+In addition, the State agrees not to issue a permit or approve a modification in dispute until the Regional Administrator and the Director have exercised the dispute process in Section V.C. below.